Metallica (1981-present): a Thrash Metal band from San Francisco, California, USA.

 At this time, a huge box set collection of their "B" sides, outtakes and live shows was released as Live Shit: Binge And Purge in 1993.
 The follow-up, Load (1996), and its part two, Re-Load (1997), showed that Metallica were changing once again.
 The formula was altered ever so slightly from the previous releases but their trend to a more "softer style" was becoming noticeable and was meeting increasing resistance.
 Soon after, several EPs and promotional double packs including a new one titled Garage Inc. in 1998 featuring their renditions of other people's music emerged.
 Metallica would then launch S&M (2000), a title meaning (contrary to popular beliefs on the term S&M) "Symphony And Metallica".
 The album featured them live in concert performing with the San Francisco Philharmonic; breaking even more musical barriers by merging Classical music with metal.

 In 2000, Metallica discovered that the demo for I Disappear, which was supposed to be released in combination with the Mission: Impossible II movie soundtrack, was receiving radio play.
 Tracing the source of the leak, the band found the file on the Napster peer-to-peer computer file-sharing network.
-Not only that but their entire catalog was present and available for free download in MP3 format.
-Legal action was then called against Napster with a lawsuit at the US District Court, Central District of California, alleging that Napster violated three laws: copyright infringement, unlawful use of digital audio interface device, and the Racketeer Influenced and Corrupt Organizations Act (RICO) - an act used against organized crime syndicates such as the Mob and motorcycle gangs.
+What was more, they discovered their entire catalog was present and available for free download in MP3 format.
+Legal action was then called against Napster with a lawsuit at the US District Court, Central District of California, alleging that Napster violated three laws: copyright infringement, unlawful use of digital audio interface device, and the Racketeer Influenced and Corrupt organizations Act (RICO) - an act used against organized crime syndicates such as the Mob and motorcycle gangs.

 Sure, Metallica, and the music industry as a whole, won the battle with music downloading, but not the war.
-Only a few short years later the technology that made Napster work was obsolete in favor of more powerful systems like Bit Torrents not stored on any single machine - but spread much wider that Napster ever could conceive of.
-Operators floated barges into international waters or spread files into countries where no copyright legislation existed making it far more difficult to catch the participants.
-Now in seconds an artist's entire catalog could be downloaded from many sources around the world, and not just music... but Hollywood movies started to feel the pinch as well!
+Only a few short years later the technology that made Napster work was obsolete in favor of more powerful systems like Bit Torrents, a file sharing method that did not rely on being stored on any single machine - but spread amongst any number anywhere in the world; a network much wider than Napster ever could have conceived of.
+One of the biggest purveyors of this idea were Pirate Bay who floated barges into international waters, while others stored and distributed music files in countries where no copyright legislation existed making it far more difficult to catch and prosecute the participants.
+Now in seconds an artist's entire catalog could be downloaded from many sources around the world, and not just music... but books, and Hollywood movies started to feel the pinch as well!

 Meanwhile, in 2001, Metallica were making headlines again when Newstead chose to leave; he later re-emerged working with Voivod on selected projects, and his own Echobrain band; he was eventually replaced with Robert Trujillo (ex-Ozzy Osbourne/ex-Suicidal Tendencies).
 Hetfield checked himself into rehab for alcohol and, as a further surprise, Dave Mustaine would make overtures to burying the hatchet between the two groups who had not spoken since his departure.
 Between 2001 & 2003 Metallica's personal membership problems between the members threatened to split the act, but the 2003 CD and DVD release of St. Anger with Bob Rock temporarily on bass.
 The subsequent Summer Sanitorium tour displayed a return to their more thrashy roots despite the album lacking that final polish of production that was expected by the fans.
 Death Magnetic would follow in 2008 offering a partial return to their roots with Robert Trujillo taking over bass; The Big 4 Live from Sofia, Bulgaria live album followed in 2010.